jimm/seamaster/examples/example.md

 # Set Lists

+List items can start with either "-" or "*".

 ## Tonight's Song List

-- To Each His Own
+* To Each His Own
-- Kronos -> Wavestation
+* Kronos -> Wavestation